 Cook Oysters Thoroughly

 Instead of eating oysters raw, you can cook them by steaming, boiling, or grilling.
-However, cooking oysters will reduce some of their nutritional value.
+However, cooking oysters may reduce some of their nutritional value.

 Oyster Meal Ideas